IM-29 March 30, 2023; IM-69 May 26, 2022; IM-15 March 9, 2021; IM-11 February 20, 2020

-When an individual is incarcerated, changes must be reviewed at the time of suspension, however there should NOT be a complete annual review completed, unless it is time to complete the annual review.
+When an individual is incarcerated, changes must be reviewed at the time of suspension, however there should NOT be a complete annual renewal completed, unless it is time to complete the annual renewal.
 The jail or DOC should provide information regarding incarcerated individuals by completing the Suspending MO HealthNet Participants Form (IM-150).
 If a remaining household member reports changes to FSD, staff should complete the IM-150 to collect necessary information.
 If it can be assumed that there is no change, do NOT request verification.
 For resources such as bank accounts and vehicles, it should be assumed that they did not change at the time of incarceration.

 If income can reasonably be assumed to end, then staff will end it.

 - Employment income can be assumed to end the month of incarceration.
 If benefits for a remaining spouse are affected, attempt to verify the final pay check, but accept client statement if the remaining spouse is unable to provide verification for the incarcerated individual.

 - Supplemental Security Income (SSI) will be suspended by Social Security Administration (SSA) after 30 days of incarceration.

 - Social Security Disability and Social Security Retirement income will end after an incarcerated individual is convicted, but may continue during incarceration prior to conviction and should be verified.